 Cultural Anthropology and Development Sociology (BSc)

-Are you eager to fully understand the complexity of today’s gender issues, social media use, food habits, social justice movements, labour relations or religious expressions?
+Do you want to understand the complexities of today’s gender issues, social media use, food habits, social justice movements, labour relations or religious expressions?
 Join our international bachelor's programme in Cultural Anthropology and Development Sociology and get insight into people's social and cultural differences!

-The International Bachelor in Cultural Anthropology and Development Sociology challenges you to explore different cultural practices by entering the mindsets of different people.
-You will be stimulated to delve deeper into areas that fascinate you, varying from climate change to racism and from homelessness to child labour.
+Our international bachelor's programme in Cultural Anthropology and Development Sociology challenges you to explore cultural diversity by seeing the world through other people’s eyes.
+You will be challenged to dive deep into topics that move you, from climate change to racism, homelessness, or child labour, to name but a few.

-- You often wonder why people are so different;
+- You often wonder why people differ from each other;

-- You would love to learn first-hand why people behave how they do;
+- You want to learn why people behave the way they do;

-- You empathise with individuals, groups, and communities that constantly cope with pressing issues;
+- You empathise with and want to help individuals, groups, and communities affected by pressing issues;

-- You are interested in using photo and film in research;
+- You are interested in photography and film as research methods;

-- You relish the challenge and adventure of developing an independent mindset.
+- You relish the challenge of developing an independent mindset.